-Pregnancy is a special time.
-Have you heard the old wives’ tale that you lose a tooth for each child?
+Pregnancy IS a special time.
+Forget the old wives’ tale that you lose a tooth for each child.
 This is absolutely untrue.
 Calcium is not depleted from the mother’s bones and teeth by the baby.

 However there are several dental issues to consider during pregnancy including the following…